theking2/php-csp-builder/README.md

 Most function return this that allows for chaining.

 ## addCspPolicies
-Deprecated use one of the other instead.
+Deprecated, use one of the other add functions instead.
 Adds an array of policies to a directive, well overwrite existing policies.

 ## addCspPolicy
 Adds one policy to the list for a directive